valeriechen/simeval_tutorial/README.md

 The agent’s accuracy on these examples is a measure of the predictiveness of the information content for the use case: a relative higher accuracy is evidence that a particular type of information content is more useful.
 We note that the agent’s performance (i.e. test set accuracy) is not intended to be interpreted as the exact, anticipated human subject’s performance when given the same set of information content as the algorithmic agent.

-We provide how to train an agent on the LIME explanation for this dataset:[Link to a specific notebook]
+This notebook show how to evaluate the agent: [here](https://github.com/valeriechen/simeval_tutorial/blob/main/notebooks/Step3_cfreasoning.ipynb).

 ## Citing SimEval